 Let's look at this interesting situation.
 According to one of the leading marketing agencies, the market for mobile development will grow strikingly to $139.1 billion in 2021.
 As for the volume of downloaded mobile applications, it is likely to skyrocket to $353 billion.

 As the results of the study suggest, the mobile app market has become a gold mine with vast opportunities.
-The stakes are high; therefore, it is important to utilize the most effective development tools that can guarantee profit boost.
+The stakes are high; therefore, it is important to utilize the most effective technology stack and development tools that can guarantee profit boost.

 First, we turn to StackOverflow.
 It recently conducted a survey to obtain data about developers’ preferred technologies and other aspects related to app development.
-The survey found that Flutter beats RN in loyalty (Most loved), but so far loses in demand (Wanted) aspects.
+The survey found that Flutter beats React Native in loyalty (Most loved), but so far loses in demand (Wanted) aspects.

 We believe it serves as a wake-up call for Facebook’s popular framework.
 Is it time to hail to the brand new king of cross-platform mobile development?